nicolasnevraumont/geo-loc-me/README.md

 # GeoLocMe

+This is a PWA for logging the current location and eventually add a comment.
+Could be used for keeping track/proof of presence in a location, or have a comment on visited places...

+Technically, it's a POC for PWA with angular, firebase and other components.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

 ## Development server